 Welcome to Imparta’s privacy notice.
 Imparta Ltd is committed to protecting your personal information.
 It’s your information, it’s personal, and we respect that.
-This privacy notice will inform you as to how we look after and use your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice tells how we look after and use your personal data when you visit our website (regardless of where you visit it from) and also tells you about your privacy rights and how the law protects you.

 Important information and who we are

-This privacy notice sets out how we collect and process your personal data through your use of our website; including any data you may provide through this website when you sign up to our newsletter, or purchase a product or service.
+This privacy notice sets out how we collect and process your personal data through your use of our website, including any data you may provide through this website when you sign up for our newsletter or purchase a product or service.

 Who is your data controller?